Eliot-Roxbergh/Eliot-Roxbergh.github.io/posts/patents.md

 ## Patent Exhaustion

-If you sell or otherwise distribute a work covered by a patent, the patent is exhausted; then it is no longer possible to sue for patent infringement for that conveyed work.
+If you as a patent holder sell or otherwise distribute a work covered by a patent, the patent is exhausted; then it is no longer possible to sue for patent infringement for that conveyed work.
 This also extends to open source, so that if your work is open sourced you may not sue the users for patent infringement.
 Since an open source license should allow redistribution and modification, anyone can then use, sell, and modify that patented code legally.
 Consequently, patent exhaustion could be a reason why some companies are afraid to contribute to open-source projects.